antmarakis/Machine-Learning/README.md

 ### Clustering

 1. kMeans

-  1. Includes Silhouetting to find number of clusters, scikit-learn required

-  2. Includes plotting, which requires matplotlib
+  1. Includes plotting, which requires matplotlib

-  3. NOTE: The current implementation is the online (or sequential) kMeans
+  2. Includes both the online (or sequential) kMeans and the standard (or iterative) algorithm.